 With the information JMFA provided, Childress was able to make an informed decision when determining how to get better overall card processing results.
-Based on JMFA’s contract negotiations with the new vendor, the credit union will benefit from an annual saving of $48,000.
-And although the current vendor contract runs until December 2015, credit union employees are very excited about working with the new card processing provider.
+Based on JMFA’s contract negotiations with the new vendor, the credit union benefited from an annual savings of $48,000.
+And credit union employees were very excited about working with the new card processing provider.

-The new vendor has already included credit union personnel in webinars to help them get up-to-speed on EMV technology requirements, which will be effective in October 2015.
-In addition, the company will help the credit union with a marketing portal and provide new card features for members such as the ability to use their smart phones to manage features as well as monitor spending habits.
+The new vendor included credit union personnel in webinars to help them get up-to-speed on EMV technology requirements.
+In addition, to a new marketing portal, the credit union is able to offer new card features to members such as the ability to use their smart phones to manage features as well as monitor spending habits.
 Members will also greatly benefit from other great promotions and a robust rewards program that their previous vendor did not offer.

 “The marketing portal will save us a lot of time and effort since we don’t have an internal marketing department,” Childress explained.
 “Plus, they offer after-hours support to provide members with immediate access to information about account balances and recent transactions that we don’t have with our current provider,” she added.

 Satisfying results lead to additional contract review partnership

 Childress is grateful for the time JMFA consultants spent explaining the different provider proposals to help the institution get the best possible contract for its card processing service. ”It would have been overwhelming to have had to review all of the different vendor information, since we’re not accustomed to looking at those types of documents,” she said.